Flaperon: Research

-Current research seeks to coordinate the functions of aircraft flight control surfaces (ailerons, elevators, elevons, flaps, and flaperons) so as to reduce weight, cost, drag, inertia, and thereby achieve improved control response, reduced complexity, and reduced radar visibility for stealth purposes.
+Research seeks to coordinate the functions of aircraft flight control surfaces (ailerons, elevators, elevons, flaps, and flaperons) so as to reduce weight, cost, and drag, and thereby achieve improved control response, reduced complexity, and reduced radar visibility for stealth purposes.
 Beneficiaries of such research might include drones (UAVs) and the latest fighter aircraft.

 These research approaches include flexible wings and fluidics:

 Flexible wings

 In flexible wings, much or all of a wing surface can change shape in flight to deflect air flow.
 The X-53 Active Aeroelastic Wing is a NASA effort.
 The Adaptive Compliant Wing is a military and commercial effort.
 This may be seen as a return to the wing warping used and patented by the Wright brothers.

 Fluidics

 In fluidics, forces in vehicles occur via circulation control, in which larger, more complex mechanical parts are replaced by smaller simpler fluidic systems (slots which emit air flows), where larger forces in fluids are diverted by smaller jets or flows of fluid intermittently, to change the direction of vehicles.
-In this use, fluidics promises lower mass, costs (up to 50% less), and very low inertia and response times, as well as simplicity.
+In this use, fluidics promises lower mass and costs (as little as half), and response times, as well as simplicity.